 source.
 You can check this name in the dialog “VQL” of the data source.

 Databases with HDFS Storage¶

-For the databases that use HDFS storage (Hive, Impala, Presto and Spark) the temporary files are generated using the Parquet file format.
+For the databases that use HDFS storage (Hive, Impala, Presto, Spark and Databricks) the temporary files are generated using the Parquet file format.

 Some options of the format may be tuned using the following options.

-The temporary files are generated without compressing them.
-If you want Parquet files to be compressed, execute this command from the VQL Shell:
+The temporary files are generated with Snappy compression.
+To use another compression algorithm or disable the compression, execute this command from the VQL Shell: